bernardoadribeiro/basic-django-project/README.md

 This is a basic Django application to help start coding using Django in the backend.
 This project includes a simple implementation of a projects portfolio to show your works.

-Warning: This application is now under development.
+⚠️ Warning: This application is now under development.

-Warning 2: If you want to see projects in projects page, you need to create new registers of projects using [Admin](http://localhost:8000/admin) interface.

 ![Project Image](projects_portfolio_image.png)